 On September 17, 1851 the day the nine nations had so long strived for, came true as the positive focus of many great and honest peoples—among them and in attendance young men and future icons such as Sitting Bull and Crazy Horse, came to life with the signing of the 1851 Treaty of Fort Laramie.

-Also, trillions in Wyoming coal is being illegally spirited away to American cities, providing free electricity and billions of dollars in profits to the businesses and companies there each year—without a penny going to the indigenous 1851 Treaty nation owners.
+Also, trillions in Wyoming coal is being illegally spirited away to American cities, providing free electricity and billions of dollars in profits to the businesses and companies there each year—without a penny going to the indigenous 1851 Treaty of Fort Laramie nation owners.
 The 1851 Treaty guarantees the right of Indigenous Peoples to collect depredation payments from the U.S. government and can be utilized by today’s generations to make a good life for their families and loved ones.

 The wisdom of the great, honest, peaceful, and wise 1851 Red Ancestors can be passed on by those today, and on into the future once again, by the greatest people on earth—the Indigenous Red Nations and Peoples of Great Turtle Island.